Object databases and collections

 More on collections

 Let's create a collection in your weblinks database.
 You can give your collection a name first if you want.
-On the top right, you can do two things: First, add existing content to your collection or remove them.
-And second, create a new entry.
+On the top right, you can search through your collection or add new content.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?